The Liberace Code

 Give him a lonely heart like Pagliacci

 And lots of wavy hair like Liberace

 He was picked up again in a Noel Coward version of "Let's Do It (Let's Fall in Love)," with the humorous line, "Even Liberace we assume does it," added in 1955.
 The next reference to Liberace in lyrics of a popular recording appears to have been only after his demise.

-Death by AIDS in 1987, the era of the height of AIDS hysteria, brought with it almost certain death of one's reputation as well.
+Death by AIDS in 1987, at the height of AIDS hysteria, brought with it almost certain demise of one's reputation as well.
 With throngs of fans who swore they never knew he was gay, and government-recognized physicians making such comments as the assertion that AIDS was "God's revenge on people for being gay," President Reagan never once uttered the acronym.